DFE-Digital/get-help-with-tech/app/views/devices_guidance/replace_a_faulty_device.md

 If you’re looking to replace Restricted Windows laptops or tablets that came with DfE settings pre-installed, please be aware that replacements from the manufacturer will come with standard factory settings.

 It is your responsibility to ensure these devices are safely set up for users.
-Refer to our guidance on [preparing a standard Windows device](/devices/preparing-a-standard-windows-device) for steps to take regarding applying appropriate safeguarding and security settings.
+Refer to our guidance on [preparing a Standard Windows device](/devices/preparing-a-standard-windows-device) for steps to take regarding applying appropriate safeguarding and security settings.

 ## Outstanding device replacement requests